Being Aware Of Less Healthy Motivations For Working On Your Social Problems

 Putting too much emphasis on external validation

-Chasing a vague vision of an ideal social life, which you think will make your life perfect
+Chasing a vague vision of total social success, which you think will make your life perfect